-Cracks: Most cracks in brickwork can be divided into three categories, hairline cracks, stepped cracks, or vertical cracks near corners.
+Cracks.
+Most cracks in brickwork can be divided into three categories, hairline cracks, stepped cracks, or vertical cracks near corners.

-Hairline cracks appear on the face of the brick (normally vertical) and are generally not noticeable when viewed from 20 ft.
+- Hairline cracks appear on the face of the brick (normally vertical) and are generally not noticeable when viewed from 6m.
 Hairline cracks occur from time to time during the clay brick manufacturing process.
-During the firing process, the brick are heated to temperatures in excess of 1 800°F. During the heating and cooling, hairline cracks can sometimes develop.
+During the firing process, the brick are heated to temperatures in excess of 1000°C. During the heating and cooling, hairline cracks can sometimes develop.
+The Canadian Standard CSA A82-2006 for Fired masonry brick made from clay or shale\ makes allowance for these"...hairline cracks characteristic of the manufacturing method".
 This type of crack does not affect the structural integrity of the product.
-These hairline cracks will not widen with time and do not increase the likelihood of spalling.
+These hairline cracks will not widen with time and do not increase the likelihood of spalling. - Stepped cracks which pass through both the brick and the mortar, or along the mortar joints, occur after installation and are normally associated with movement of the brickwork support or foundation.
+Since brick veneer is non-loadbearing, these cracks are not normally a structural concern.
+It is important to establish if the crack is still active (movement still taking place) or is passive (no more movement expected).
+If the crack is active, an engineer should investigate and determine what remedial work needs to be done to stabilize the brick veneer.